nervosys/AutonomySim/README.md

 * `Windows`: We now provide separate Batch/Command and PowerShell build systems.
 Both are tested in CI/CD.
 * A new documentation system has been rolled out that covers the Python and C++ APIs.
 * `Unreal Engine` version 5.0 brought powerful new features including [Nanite](https://www.unrealengine.com/en-US/blog/understanding-nanite---unreal-engine-5-s-new-virtualized-geometry-system) and [Lumen](https://www.unrealengine.com/en-US/tech-blog/unreal-engine-5-goes-all-in-on-dynamic-global-illumination-with-lumen), while deprecating support for the [PhysX](https://developer.nvidia.com/physx-sdk) backend.
+* `macOS`: `Unreal Engine` version 5.2 brought native support for Apple/ARM M-series silicon.
 * The `master` branch supports `Unreal Engine` version 5.03 and above.
 For version 4.27, you can use the `ue4.27` branch.
 * Support for `Unity Engine`, `Gazebo`, and `ROS1` has been deprecated to focus on `Unreal Engine`, `ROS2`, `ArduPilot/PX4`, `qGroundControl`, `PyTorch`, and real-time applications of `AutonomyLib` via software- and hardware-in-the-loop.
+* `Linux`: added `ROS2` support for `Ubuntu 22.04 LTS` (Jammy Jellyfish).
 * The `Omniverse Unreal Engine Connector` makes it possible to sync `Unreal Engine` data with an `Omniverse Nucleus` server, which can then sync with any `Omniverse Connect` application including `IsaacSim`.
-* `Linux`: added `ROS2` support for `Ubuntu 22.04 LTS` (Jammy Jellyfish).
-* `macOS`: `Unreal Engine` version 5.2 brought native support for Apple/ARM M-series silicon.

 For a complete list of changes, view the [change log](./docs/CHANGELOG.md).

 ## Vision

-> "A central challenge in the branch of artificial intelligence (AI) known as machine learning (ML) is the massive amount of labeled data needed to train supervised models.
-Datasets for real-world systems are either hand-crafted or automatically labeled using other ML models, introducing biases and errors into data and models, and limiting learning to the offline case.
-While game engines have long used hardware-accelerated physics engines based on Newtonian dynamics to simulate motion, physics-based rendering (PBR) and related accelerators have made real-time ray-tracing a reality, extending physical realism to the visual domain.
-Realism is only increasing with the growing use of Earth observation data.
-For the first time in history, the average user can generate high-fidelity labeled datasets for offline learning or learn physics-based models online.
-This has revolutioned AI for robotics, where the data and safety requirements are often otherwise intractable." [-Dr. Adam Erickson, 2024](#)
+> "A central challenge in machine learning (ML), a branch of artificial intelligence (AI), is the massive amount of high-fidelity data needed to train models.
+Datasets for real-world systems are either hand-crafted or automatically labeled using other models, introducing biases and errors into data and downstream models, while limiting learning to the offline case.
+Although game engines have long provided hardware-accelerated physics engines for Newtonian dynamics, dedicated accelerators for physics-based rendering (PBR) have only recently made real-time ray-tracing a reality, extending physical realism to the visual domain.
+Realism continues to improve with the rapid growth of Earth observation data.
+For the first time in history, an average user can generate high-fidelity labeled datasets for offline or online learning of physics-based models.
+This will revolutionize AI for robotics, where the data and safety requirements are often otherwise intractable.
+We invite you to join us in our quest to develop physical AI by contributing to AutonomySim." [-Dr. Adam Erickson, 2024](#)

 ## Introduction